Social Customs And Traditions In Korea

 distant family members travel long distances to participate.

-Koreans maintain a great reverence for their family history and meticulously
+Koreans maintain a great reverence for their family history

-the localities of tombs and other information.
+achievements, royal citations, the localities of tombs and other information.

 When meeting for the first time, Koreans of the same family name must first decide whether